Renovating a house in Italy (UK guide): costs, permits and more

 The shoreline of Lungomare degli Eroi promenade, Otranto

-There are also some government schemes to encourage foreigners to buy and renovate properties in less populated areas.
-One of them is the 1 euro houses scheme, which allows you to buy a house in Italy for only 1 euro, as long as you prepare a renovation project and cover all expenses.2
+Italy also offers government initiatives aimed at encouraging foreigners to buy and renovate properties in less populated areas.
+The 1 euro houses scheme is one example, offering the opportunity to buy a house in Italy for only 1 euro, as long as you prepare a renovation project and cover all expenses.2

 What to consider when renovating a house in Italy

-Renovating a house is a challenge even in the UK, let alone in a foreign country.
-There are many difficulties that you could encounter along the way, such as having problems with permits, language barriers or not keeping up with your schedule.
+Home renovations are a challenge even in the UK, let alone in a foreign country.
+There are many challenges you may encounter along the way, such as permit issues, language barriers or keeping up with your schedule.

 • Is it a protected or listed building?